Mc-Zen/quill/src/decorations.typ

 /// Create a midstick, i.e., a mid-circuit text.
 /// - content (content): Label to display, e.g., `$|0〉$`.
-/// - label (array, string, content, dictionary): One or more labels to add to the gate.
+/// - label (array, str, content, dictionary): One or more labels to add to the gate.
 #let midstick(
   content,
   fill: none,